ChaiScript/ChaiScript/cheatsheet.md

 ```cpp
 chai.add(chaiscript::fun(static_cast<ReturnType (*)(ParamType1, ParamType2)>(&function_with_overloads)), "function_name");
 ```
-This overload technique is also used when exposing base member using derived type
+This overload technique is also used when exposing base members using derived type

 ```cpp
 struct Base